-- Securities that we may become obligated to issue under existing or future agreements may cause immediate and substantial dilution to our current stockholders. - Provisions in our governing documents and under Delaware law might discourage, delay or prevent a change of control or changes in our management.
+- Securities that we may become obligated to issue under existing or future agreements may cause immediate and substantial dilution to our current stockholders. - Actions of activist stockholders may disrupt our business and cause fluctuations in our stock price - Provisions in our governing documents and under Delaware law might discourage, delay or prevent a change of control or changes in our management.